usbong/game-off-2025post-test/README.md

 ```

 Incidentally, I found that I was using `var hasInitMapLocation` twice, with one already at the global level.
 There should only be one `var hasInitMapLocation`.
 The rest should use `hasInitMapLocation` to be clear.

+5) 20260801 and 20260802;<br/>
++fixed: bug that causes hero to suddenly dash at certain moments.
+As it turns out, it was related to the value of `newMainImageTileProjectilePosX` after computing it based on `stepX` and the angle (whether its positive or negative) from the hero's current position toward his new position according to the point where the user clicked the mouse.
+If the maximum `stepX` is `2`, in most cases, the computed value of `newMainImageTileProjectilePosX` doesn't reach `2`.
+However, when it does, such as when the same point is clicked, the hero moves noticeably more rapidly. <br/>
++updated: the `y` position of the `drawHeroLifeBar(...)` and `drawHeroManaBar(...)`, so that they're not too low with respect to the image of the hero's head.

 ## Select Software Development Productivity Tools